tinelix/OpenDSE/README.md

 To use OpenDSE in GCC, you need to follow several steps:

-1. Install the `libasound2` or `libasound1` development package from your distribution;
+1. Install the `libasound2` development package from your distribution;

 ```sh
 # Ubuntu / Debian